dornescum/SQL_Health/README.md

 # SQL_Health

-A SQL portfolio project built on an anonymized clone of a real nutrition/health app's MySQL database.
+A SQL portfolio project built on an anonymized clone of a imaginary nutrition/health app's MySQL database.
 It showcases CTEs, window functions, transactions, and views through queries scoped to the app's "client" domain (profiles, payments, first-visit intake funnel), explored via Jupyter notebooks.